mbta/mbta_metro/assets/README.md

 Install the [Elixir package](https://hexdocs.pm/mbta_metro/MbtaMetro.html) first.

-Then, add the mbta_metro library to your `assets/package.json`:
+Then, run the mix task to get the appropriate `mbta_metro` npm package:

 ```
-%> cd assets
+%> mix mbta_metro.update_assets
-%> npm install --save mbta_metro
 ```

 You can then use some defaults in your `assets/tailwind.config.js`: